javitocor/PsychologicalTest-React-Django-/README.md

 # Introvert/Extrovert Test Django/React

->  A Blog built with Django where bloggers can signup/login, and perform CRUD operations for posts.
-Bloggers can search per tags or headlines and comment in posts.
+>  A one page app to test if you are an introvert or an extrovert person.
+Frontend built with React&Redux and the backend built with Django&Django Rest Framework.

 Additional description about the project and its features.